 Welcome to Student Learning!

-In 2005, Tumwater School District began a journey focused on truly living our mission statement: “Continuous learning in a caring environment.”
+In 2005, the Tumwater School District began a journey focused on truly living our mission statement: “Continuous learning in a caring, engaging environment.”
 While research shows that the single best predictor of school-level achievement is the poverty level of the school, there are schools that have defied these predictors and attained extremely high levels (approaching 100%) of students meeting standards despite extremely high (approaching 100%) levels of students living in poverty.
 These high-performing schools share the following nine characteristics:

 · Clear and Shared Focus.
 Everybody knows where they are going and why.